Rays vs. Tigers Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Aaron Civale (5-2) will take the mound for the Rays, his 14th start of the season.
+- The Rays' Tyler Glasnow (5-3) will make his 13th start of the season.

-- Civale has pitched five or more innings in eight straight games and will look to extend that streak.
+- Glasnow has pitched five or more innings in seven straight games and will look to extend that streak.

-- In 13 appearances this season, he has finished four without allowing an earned run.

 |Opponent